 7. Your legacy

-Newlyweds, especially those marrying later in life, should review five key estate planning documents:
+Newlyweds, regardless of age or differences in age, should review and update five key estate planning documents:

 - Durable powers of attorney